jonas-diete/jonas-diete/README.md

 I love building software - it feels amazing to create something new that really works and that people can use.
 Previously I spent 8 Years of fostering an excitement for learning in children - getting better at something is simply beautiful. :hibiscus:

 Whilst working at my last school, I rediscovered my passion for coding and spent the last year retraining.
-I just graduated from Makers‘ 4 months immersive coding bootcamp and am keen to start working.
+I recently graduated from Makers‘ 4 months immersive coding bootcamp and am keen to start working.

 I really enjoy problem solving and working in the tech industry would mean I get a chance to do this all day long!

 ### :rocket: Current Mission
-Expanding my knowledge of C# by writing an OOP text adventure.
+Expanding my knowledge of C# by writing an OOP [Textadventure](https://github.com/jonas-diete/text-adventure).

 ### :speech_balloon: Languages, Frameworks and Databases I have worked with: